nitishajain/nitishajain.github.io/index.md

 ## [Recent News](/news/) {#news}

-* (Sept 2025) Attended the [4th Annual Symposium](https://github.com/turing-knowledge-graphs/meet-ups/blob/main/symposium-2025.md) of the Turing Interest Group on Knowledge Graphs, featuring insightful talks on neuro-symbolic agents, multimodal knowledge graphs and the UK’s Grand Challenges in defence, sustainability and health.
+* (Oct 2025) Delighted to share that our [perspective paper](https://www.nature.com/articles/s42256-025-01116-5) titled *Towards Deployment-Centric Multimodal AI Beyond Vision and Language* has finally been published in **Nature Machine Intelligence**, presenting a roadmap for real-world multimodal AI across domains like healthcare, sustainability, and engineering.
+Pleased to be part of this important collaboration led by the University of Sheffield and The Alan Turing Institute with collaborators from 22 institutions.
 {: .text-justify}

+* (Sept 2025) Attended the [4th Annual Symposium](https://github.com/turing-knowledge-graphs/meet-ups/blob/main/symposium-2025.md) of the *Turing Interest Group on Knowledge Graphs*, featuring insightful talks on neuro-symbolic agents, multimodal knowledge graphs and the UK’s Grand Challenges in defence, sustainability and health.
+{: .text-justify}

 * (Aug 2025) Participated in the [**Neuro-Symbolic AI Summer School 2025**](https://luma.com/pqzv80yd?tk=UBO1Lp) organized by Centaur AI, an intensive online program held on August 14–15 that brought together leading researchers to advance understanding of neuro-symbolic methods for reasoning, planning, and mathematical AI - gaining valuable insights into emerging approaches for hybrid intelligence ([certificate](/assets/papers/certificate_NeSy summer_school_Centaur.pdf)).
 {: .text-justify}

-* (Jun 2025) Honoured to participate in the **Responsible AI UK** [workshop](https://rai.ac.uk/events/ai-regulation-assurance-for-safety-critical-systems/) on AI Regulation Assurance for Safety-Critical Systems - a prestigious forum uniting experts across disciplines to shape real-world applications of responsible and trustworthy AI.
+* (Jun 2025) Honoured to participate in the [**Responsible AI UK workshop**](https://rai.ac.uk/events/ai-regulation-assurance-for-safety-critical-systems/) on *AI Regulation Assurance for Safety-Critical Systems* - a prestigious forum uniting experts across disciplines to shape real-world applications of responsible and trustworthy AI.
 More details and my reflections in this LinkedIn [post](https://www.linkedin.com/posts/nitisha-jain_maritimeai-responsibleai-aiethics-activity-7340493399294140416-c_iZ?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAK-3BsBRnBrwcoZKbBcxM5mF7Dn0FxDo0o).
 {: .text-justify}

-* (May 2025) Our [paper](https://aclanthology.org/anthology-files/pdf/law/2025.law-1.13.pdf) on *An Annotation Protocol for Diachronic Evaluation of Semantic Drift in Disability Sources* has been accepted at the Linguistic Annotation Workshop (LAW) 2025, which will be co-located with ACL 2025 in Vienna this year.
+* (May 2025) Our [paper](https://aclanthology.org/anthology-files/pdf/law/2025.law-1.13.pdf) on *An Annotation Protocol for Diachronic Evaluation of Semantic Drift in Disability Sources* has been accepted at the Linguistic Annotation Workshop (LAW) 2025, which will be co-located with **ACL 2025** in Vienna this year.
 {: .text-justify}

-* (Mar 2025) Our research manuscript proposing a neurosymbolic approach for generating interpretable embeddings has been accepted for publication in the Neurosymbolic AI Journal! (preprint [here](https://neurosymbolic-ai-journal.com/paper/towards-interpretable-embeddings-aligning-representations-semantic-aspects-0)).
+* (Mar 2025) Our research manuscript proposing a neurosymbolic approach for generating interpretable embeddings has been accepted for publication in the **Neurosymbolic AI Journal**! (preprint [here](https://neurosymbolic-ai-journal.com/paper/towards-interpretable-embeddings-aligning-representations-semantic-aspects-0)).
 {: .text-justify}

 * (Mar 2025) Thrilled to have attended [**AI UK 2025**](https://ai-uk.turing.ac.uk/), the flagship annual event of the Alan Turing Institute, bringing together leading researchers, innovators, and policymakers shaping the future of AI in the UK - shared my highlights and reflections in this LinkedIn [post](https://www.linkedin.com/posts/nitisha-jain_aiuk-alanturinginstitute-prolific-activity-7309194371994701824-bZQU?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAK-3BsBRnBrwcoZKbBcxM5mF7Dn0FxDo0o).